Best Climbing Shoes

 If you’re wanting to do a lot more technical climbing or try your hand at the local indoor wall at the gym, the La Sportiva TC Pro Shoe should definitely be at the top of your list.

 Very easy to care for

 May be more specialized than what is needed

 Great range of motion Moderately aggressive – perfect for more technical climbs Comfortable May run a bit small overall

 This shoe has a moderately aggressive shape that is great for more technical or challenging climbs.
 In addition, the unique b-tension active randing system provides superior gripping strength and flexibility.

-This shoe is made of synthetic materials, which means that it holds its shape and size longer than ones created with more natural materials.
-While the added features do increase the overall flexibility, there is a bit of added stiffness, especially when first being used.
+This shoe is made of synthetic materials, which means that it holds its shape and size longer than shoes created with more natural materials.
+While the added features increase the overall flexibility, there is a bit of added stiffness, especially when first being used.